MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

 ## Log Analytics workspace

-You know that Azure collects user data in the form of audit and sign-in log files, but the data can't be directly imported into Azure Monitor.
-First, it needs to be gathered in a Log Analytics workspace.
+You know that Azure collects user data in the form of sign-in and audit log files, but you can't import the data directly into Azure Monitor.
+First, you must gather the log data in a Log Analytics workspace.
 Each workspace is unique and has its own data repository and configuration.
 When you configure the workspace, you can analyze the data by using log searches and table-based queries.

 Creating a Log Analytics workspace is straightforward.
-In the Azure portal, select **Create resource**.
-In the **Search** box, enter **log analytics**.
+In the Azure portal, search for **log analytics** to create a new resource.

-In the results list, select **Log Analytics Workspace**, and then select **New** to create a new Log Analytics workspace.
-Select or enter details for the workspace.
-Select **Create New**, because this workspace is unique to the user who's signing in.
-Each workspace needs a name that's globally unique among Azure Monitor subscriptions.
-Select the subscription, and then select the workspace you want to use, such as an existing resource group.
-Optionally create tags to use for the workspace,
+As you create a new Log Analytics workspace, select or enter details for the workspace.
+Be sure to create a new workspace, because the workspace is unique to the user who currently is signed in.
+Each workspace must have a name that's globally unique among Azure Monitor subscriptions.
+Optionally, you can create tags to use for the workspace,

 The pricing tier is automatically assigned as **Pay-as-you-go** and is based on a per-gigabyte (GB) cost.
-Select **Create** to create the workspace.

 With a Log Analytics workspace created, you can gather and do analytics on your user audit and sign-in data.